jimhopper/jimhopper.com/src/repeat-rape-by-college-men.md

 ## What Percentage of Rapists Admit to Raping During Multiple College Years?

-This is the key statistic reported by Swartout and colleagues in their [2015 paper in JAMA Pediatrics](http://www.ncbi.nlm.nih.gov/pubmed/26168230) – not the percentage of rapists who are repeat rapists, and not the percentage of rapes committed by repeat rapists.
+This is the key statistic reported by Swartout and colleagues in their [flawed](https://pubpeer.com/publications/522F0898657EB7AD5486F4DAC083CE) 2015&nbsp;[paper in JAMA Pediatrics](http://www.ncbi.nlm.nih.gov/pubmed/26168230) – not the percentage of rapists who are repeat rapists, and not the percentage of rapes committed by repeat rapists.

 For that paper Swartout and colleagues created a new and restrictive definition of “serial” rapist: a man who admits to committing at least one rape (on more than one survey) in more than one year (of college).